Table of Contents:

 Method #4: Find a way to infuse existing systems with privacy

 The most innovative and user-friendly way to achieve privacy without reinventing the wheel could be to infuse existing systems with privacy.
-This is where Panther comes into the picture, providing an on-chain privacy solution that fits right along with existing DeFi applications.
+This is where Panther comes into the picture, providing an on-chain privacy solution that fits right along with existing decentralized applications.

 Panther Protocol: Interoperable privacy for DeFi